 Digital engagement can be defined as anything that is an online interaction, and digital engagement channels are ways in which customers are able to interact with an organization digitally, for example:

 - Social Media (i.e. Twitter, Facebook etc)

-These channels increase engagement between customers and organisations beyond sales.
-Digital engagement channels allow organisations to open up the conversation with their audiences for support, service and marketing activities, offering a convenient way to increase reach.
+These channels increase engagement between customers and organizations beyond sales.
+Digital engagement channels allow organizations to open up the conversation with their audiences for support, service and marketing activities, offering a convenient way to increase reach.

 What’s the difference between multichannel and omnichannel?

 Both multichannel and omnichannel involve interactions across multiple channels with one major difference, the customer journey and how it is joined up between them.
 Multichannel tends to see different platforms siloed from one another.
 Omnichannel is where all these platforms are joined together so that, whatever journey the customer chooses to take, the experience is consistent and unified.

 For example, if a customer is talking to an agent via webchat and decide that they want to make a purchase a multichannel solution would mean that the customer could be asked to make the purchase by calling into the contact center to speak to someone else.
 For an omnichannel solution, the webchat agent would be able to have the customer make a payment via webchat or they could transfer the customer directly to another agent or IVR to enable them to make the purchase, providing a seamless and unified experience.